Connecting degree and polarity: An artificial language learning study: Method

-As part of Step (1), we also verify that prior to training the initialized embeddings don't show any biases w.r.t. both properties $A$ and $B$.
-The described approach presupposes that we have access to a set of contexts that distributionally select for a specific linguistic property $X$, denoted $\mathcal{S}(X)$.
-We describe a method to mine such contexts for the specific linguistic properties of our case study in Section~\ref{sec:select_contexts_degree}.
-Part of future work is extending it to a more general case.
-The general structure of the synthetic dataset is described in Section~\ref{sec:dataset_basic}.
-It is also tailored to the linguistic phenomenon under investigation.
+As part of Step (1), we also verify that prior to training the initialized embeddings do not show any biases w.r.t. both properties $A$ and $B$.
+This approach presupposes a set of contexts that distributionally select for a specific linguistic property $X$, denoted $\mathcal{S}(X)$.
+We obtain such contexts by mining them from data, as described in Section~\ref{sec:select_contexts_degree}.
+Part of future work is to extend the current method it to a more general case.
+The general structure of the synthetic dataset used to fine-tune the LM is described in Section~\ref{sec:dataset_basic}.
+The dataset is also tailored to the linguistic phenomenon under investigation.